Year of Publication

 The only enforced collection action shown to have a statistically significant effect on collections revenue is the officer NOA.
 Currently, collectors are instructed to wait until there is a total trust tax due of at least $1000(including tax, penalty, and interest) before starting officer NOA action.
 I recommend that management decide to lower this threshold, at least for the purpose of corporate collections (the same relationship was not found between LLC member NOA’s and collections revenue).

 Johnson, Kara, "Tax Collection Methods: Understanding Business Tax Collection and the Psyche of Evasion" (2010).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 131.